BioJulia/Bio.jl/docs/src/man/structure.md

 end
 ```

-`cbetaselector` selects C-beta atoms, or C-alpha atoms for glycine residues. `contactmap` can also be given two structural elements as arguments, in which case a non-symmetrical 2D array is returned showing contacts between the elements.
+`contactmap` can also be given two structural elements as arguments, in which case a non-symmetrical 2D array is returned showing contacts between the elements.

 **E)** To show the Ramachandran phi/psi angle plot of a structure, if you have Gadfly installed: